 At this point, he also added a little extra value by creating an intro video that gave a tantalizingly quick look at the report’s contents.
-This preview, combined with the massive amount of buzz and social proof generated by the report’s “free” phase, attracted opt-ins by the thousands.
+This review, combined with the massive amount of buzz and social proof generated by the report’s “free” phase, attracted opt-ins by the thousands.
 In fact, since SME adopted this tactic, their annual reports have racked up 45,207 leads.

 It’s proof that great things can happen when you refuse to compromise.

 3. Get more powerful social proof by scrapping your testimonials page.

 In Episode 70, Andy Crestodina of Orbit Media Studios reported on a simple change that improved one of his clients’ conversion rate by 97%: getting rid of her testimonials page.

 That didn’t mean getting rid of the testimonials.
 Instead, it meant repurposing them in a way that amplified her calls to action.
 “You make a claim and you back it up with social proof right next to it,” Andy explained.
 Sometimes that proof came in the form of a testimonial video, while other times it was just a well-chosen quote.